rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Allocating faculty lines.  (`expanding-the-faculty`)

+1. Recycling update.

+1. Unpacking quantitative literacy.
+A group on campus has recently been upacking one of Grinnell's elements of the liberal arts [1] or perhaps another element.
+So I've been thinking about doing the same thing with quantitative literacy.
+It's really three kinds of literacy, which I'll term "mathematical literacy", "statistical literacy", and "algorithmic literacy".

 1. Rural sports.
 One thing that city and suburb folks may not know about being in a rural area is the challenges of being a supportive parent when your child is on a sports team.
 While there are some similar